-This is a healthy, refreshing and quite good-looking soup.
+This is a healthy, comforting and quite good-looking soup.
 “Vellutata” means “velvety” in Italian, referring to the creamy consistency of the soup.
-I make it when I desperately need a nutritious and light meal in hardly any time.
+I make it when I need a nutritious and light meal in hardly any time.
 I often keep a bag of pre-washed spinach in the fridge, but a bag of good quality organic frozen spinach woudl be perfectly acceptable.

 This recipe gives you a good excuse to use fresh pasta leftovers if you have any.
 When I make fresh pasta and I happen not to cook all I have, I dry the leftovers on a towel for a day or two and then roughly crush them with my hands to give it a rustic look before cooking.
-Bought fresh egg-noodles of any shape you like will do just fine, no crushing needed.
+Store bought fresh egg-noodles will work well but no crushing is needed.

-What makes the dish is that drizzle of your absolutely best olive oil at the end.
-The fruity aroma of the oil brings out the herby intensity of the spinach.
+What makes the dish is the fresh pasta and that drizzle of your absolutely best olive oil at the end.
+The fruity aroma of the oil brings out the herby intensity of the vegetable.

 Please don’t be tempted to cook the pasta in the soup, it will be chewy while it should be silky.
-Fresh noodles cook in no time so it’s not an effort.
+Fresh noodles cook in no time so it’s not a major effort.

 - 1/2 kg (1 lb) spinach, cleaned

 - 1 onion

-- 1 lt ( 1 quart) boiling water or stock
+- 1 l ( 1 quart) boiling water or stock

 - 1 teaspoon corn starch or wheat flour